Ansett Australia: Recapitalisation dispute (2001)

+Collapse (September 2001)

+In early September the directors of Air New Zealand asked Qantas to buy Ansett.
+According to the journalist Matt O'Sullivan, Toomey had approached Qantas some weeks earlier with an asking price of about A$400 million, which the Qantas board rejected, and now offered the airline for one dollar.
+At the request of Air New Zealand and the Australian government, and with the consent of the ACCC, Qantas and Virgin Blue began negotiations over parts of the business, but on 11 September Qantas ruled out a purchase, Dixon saying that "Ansett's problems are far too great for Qantas to take on".
+O'Sullivan wrote that Qantas had calculated that it would be taking on about A$800 million in obligations, not counting the cost of fixing the airline, and that its board declined after it could not obtain union agreement to changes in work practices at both airlines.
+The Australian government declined requests for financial support to keep Ansett operating, and the Prime Minister, John Howard, later said that a bailout would have been "monumentally irresponsible".

-Quickly running out of both lines of credit and options, Air New Zealand on 12 September 2001 placed the Ansett group of companies into voluntary administration with PriceWaterhouseCoopers.
+Quickly running out of both lines of credit and options, Air New Zealand on 12 September 2001 placed the Ansett group of companies into voluntary administration with PricewaterhouseCoopers.
 On 14 September, the administrator determined that Ansett was not viable to continue operations (primarily due to the apparent lack of any funds to cover fuel, catering, or employee wages) and grounded the fleets of Ansett and its subsidiaries Hazelton Airlines, Kendell, Skywest, and Aeropelican.
 Flights already in the air at the time the decision was made continued on to their destinations.
 Customers and almost all employees had no warning of the stoppage in operations.
 An Ansett Boeing 767-200 operating on behalf of Ansett Airfreight due to depart Melbourne for Launceston, Tasmania, was the first aircraft to be stopped from flying.
 It was unable to be unloaded until midday the next day, as no paid staff were on duty.
 Everyone had been told in the days leading up to 14 September that flights would continue on schedule, and most Ansett employees did not find out until they showed up for work at dawn that day.
 Thousands of passengers were left stranded and more than 16,000 people found themselves out of a job, making this the largest mass job-loss event in Australian history.
 Widespread protests were held by workers, including the blockade of an Air New Zealand plane about to carry then New Zealand Prime Minister Helen Clark home from Melbourne.